IoT-kurssi-ryhmatyo-MMMMSS/PICO-2W-LEDTEMP-FINAL/firmware/README.md

 - Check DHT22 wiring (VCC, GND, Data to GPIO15)
 - Add 10kΩ pull-up resistor between Data and VCC
 - Wait 2 seconds after power-on for sensor to stabilize
-- Firmware will skip sending if NaN detected

 ### Server Communication Fails
 - Verify server URL is correct (remove port if using Replit)